 Shared AWS account

-WeAre Solutions has pre-defined some AWS-accounts where IdP service can be deployed among with other IdP services for other clients.
+Support partners can have pre-defined AWS-accounts where IdP service can be deployed among with other IdP services for other clients.
 The IdP service runs in isolated container.
 Nothing in customer’s container is shared with any other clients.

 However, as the AWS account is shared, the load balancer (and possibly other frontend protecting services like Web Application Firewalls etc) serving a bunch of IdP services can be shared.
 The costs for frontend services can be shared between clients and the share of relative load balancer costs to a single IdP instance is smaller.

 In shared environment it is more difficult to estimate and account for the costs of shared resources, so a single fixed fee for shared platform costs will be billed.